AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 You can preview a specific version:

-1. Navigate to show the page you want to compare.
+1. Navigate to show the page that you want to compare.
 1. Select the page in [selection mode](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources).
 1. Open the **Timeline** column and select either **Show All** or **Versions**.
-1. The page versions will be listed.
-Select the version you want to preview:
+1. The page versions are listed.
+Select the version that you want to preview:

    ![Select the version to preview](assets/screen-shot_2019-03-05at112505-1.png)

 1. Select **Preview**.
-The page will be shown in a new tab.
+The page is shown in a new tab.

    >[!CAUTION]
    >